AxlFullbuster/File-Rename/README.md

 ## Numeral Offset
 ![Numerals](Documentation/Numerals.gif)
-The rename files are given a numeral value based on when they appear in the input file.
+The renamed files are given a numeral value based on when they appear in the input file.
 This numeral value can be changed if you are simply adding to a group of files that you have already renamed.

 # Demo